z-yuan131/z-yuan131/README.md

 - 👋 Hi, I’m Zhenyang Yuan
 - 👀 I’m interested in CFD
 - 🌱 I’m currently learning SEM/AeroAcoustics/PyFR
-- 💞️ I’m looking to collaborate on everything about SEM/AeroAcoustics
+- 💞️ I’m looking to collaborate on everything about SEM/AeroAcoustics or any good compressible code
 - 📫 How to reach me: email?
 I guess.

 <!---